vimlet/bundl/docs/md/[2]Advanced.md

 Use can be used either at output object or at input object.
 The function has the same syntax but some differences.

 ```[javascript]
-use: function(entry){
+use: function(entry, run){
   // Do something
   return entry;
 }
 ```

-The function has one parameter, entry.
-And it must return it again.
+The function has an `entry` parameter and it must return it again.
+The `run` parameter servers as reference for the command execution module.

 **When used in output object:**
 Entry is an object with the following keys: